sahilmukkawar/Tic-Tac-Toe/README.md

 ﻿# Tic-Tac-Toe Game with Music
 Welcome to the Tic-Tac-Toe game built with React and integrated with music features!
-This application allows you to play the classic Tic-Tac-Toe game while enjoying some bac#kground music.
+This application allows you to play the classic Tic-Tac-Toe game while enjoying some background music.

 **Live Demo**